A lot or a little?

 What's the story?

-Ten year-old Arthur (Freddie Highmore) lives on a farm with his grandmother (Mia Farrow).
+10-year-old Arthur (Freddie Highmore) lives on a farm with his grandmother (Mia Farrow).
 Granny likes to tell stories about Arthur's grandfather, Archibald (Ron Crawford), who's lost in Africa, and she also worries that she'll lose their home to land developers.
 Arthur decides to help by following grandfather's clues, which supposedly lead to buried treasure.
 On his quest, Masai warriors shrink him to the size of the elves -- called Minimoys -- who live beneath Granny's lawn.
 He meets Minimoys princess, Selenia (voiced by Madonna).
-The malevolent Maltazard (David Bowie), wants to enslave the Minimoys, so Selenia's father (Robert De Niro) sends her, Arthur, and Selenia's brother Bétamèche (Jimmy Fallon), to find the treasure, in hopes that it will pay off the villains.
+The malevolent Maltazard (David Bowie) wants to enslave the Minimoys, so Selenia's father (Robert De Niro) sends her, Arthur, and Selenia's brother Bétamèche (Jimmy Fallon), to find the treasure, in hopes that it will pay off the villains.

 Is it any good?

+Frenzied and disconnected, ARTHUR AND THE INVISIBLES follows a human boy whose adventures lead him into a community of teeny-weeny, elf-like creatures.
 The plot -- based on a series of children's books by director Luc Besson -- proceeds in a tizzy, cutting between above-ground scenes and below-ground scenes, though never quite establishing thematic or emotional links between the two realms.

 Meanwhile, Bétamèche chatters on about nonsense and Highmore -- so charismatic as a live-action actor -- is here turned into a strangely punky figure with spiky white hair.
 Also distracting: the lackluster animation and the fact that the Masai seemingly come out of nowhere, simultaneously emblems of "mysterious Africa" and their own lack of context.

-|Cast:||Freddie Highmore, Madonna, Mia Farrow
+- Cast: Freddie Highmore, Madonna, Mia Farrow

-|MPAA explanation:||fantasy action and brief suggestive material.
+- MPAA explanation: fantasy action and brief suggestive material.